 Tony Nash joins veteran journalists Michael Hickins and Barbara Darrow at the Stories from the Cloud podcast to talk about the forecast calls for businesses, and how AI and machine learning can help in predicting the futures in budget forecasting.
 How does his company Complete Intelligence dramatically improve forecast accuracy of companies suffering from a huge 30% error rate.
-He also explained the AI technology behind the CI solutions and how this practically applies to global companies.
+He also explained the AI technology behind the CI solutions and strategic toolkit, and how this practically applies to global companies.
 How can they benefit from this new technology to better be prepared in their budget planning and reducing risks in costs?

 Stories from the Cloud description:

 It’s not easy to predict the future.
 But when it comes to business and cash or financial forecasting tool or software, the right data and the right models are better than any crystal ball.

 Tony Nash, CEO and founder of Complete Intelligence, explains how AI and the cloud are giving companies better cash forecasting software tools to see into their financial futures.